 Moulton’s experience was in building automobile suspensions.
 A descendant of a family of rubber technologists, he developed new car and truck suspensions that incorporated rubber.
 These are still used today in cars such as the Mini, MG and Land Rover.

 Coming from an automobile background it was only natural for Moulton to question the need for large wheels on a bike.
 He knew that smaller wheels offered advantages such as less weight, better acceleration, allowing a lower frame design that could be used by men and women (even children) and that loads over the wheels would be carried lower for better stability (and that more gear would fit by utilizing the space over the wheels).
 Of course, he also recognized that smaller wheels would yield a harsh ride.
-But he had a great solution: suspension.
+But he had a great solution: suspension (shock absorbers).

 Mini wheels and cloud-like comfort